Guidelines & Supplemental Information

 • The François Furet Travel Grant competition is open to graduate students in the Divisions of the Humanities and the Social Sciences, to students in the professional schools, and to students in the College who are able to demonstrate—either through course work or through placement exams—proficiency in French at the 20200 level or higher.
 There is no minimum language requirement for graduate or professional-school students.

-• The Sciences Po Exchange Fellowship will not be offered in 2021-22.
-When it is offered again for the following year, it will be open to PhD students in disciplines taught at the host institution (History, Political Sciences, Law, Economics, Sociology, etc.) and whose dissertation research would benefit substantially from the resources of the Institut d’Études Politiques (Sciences Po) in Paris.
+• The Sciences Po Exchange Fellowship is open to PhD students in disciplines taught at the host institution (History, Political Sciences, Law, Economics, Sociology, etc.) and whose dissertation research would benefit substantially from the resources of the Institut d’Études Politiques (Sciences Po) in Paris.

 • The EHESS Exchange Fellowship competition is open to PhD candidates in the Division of the Social Sciences whose dissertation projects require them to study and conduct research in Paris, and who would benefit substantially from the resources of the École des Hautes Études en Sciences Sociales.